February 6

 Why Should I Wash By Hand and Not Use Metal Utensils (If this Cookware Is So Durable)?

 Durability is the holy grail that nonstick cookware makers have been searching for since there's been nonstick cookware.
-This is because nonstick cookware doesn't last: it's average life span is 1-5 years whether PTFE or ceramic (though in our experience, ceramic's useful life is even shorter, sometimes lasting less than a year).
+This is because nonstick cookware isn't durable: it's average life span is 1-5 years whether PTFE or ceramic (though ceramic's useful life tends to be shorter, sometimes less than a year--true for all brands of ceramic nonstick, not just the bargain end of the spectrum).

 Reinforcing nonstick coatings with tough materials does help to prevent scratching, which technically makes them okay to use with metal utensils.
 However, reinforcements don't prevent scratching.
 Metal utensils are still going to scratch reinforced nonstick coatings.

-Dishwasher detergent has tiny abrasive particles that are very bad for nonstick coatings--and titanium or diamond particles do not protect the coatings from these abrasive particles.
+Dishwasher detergent has tiny abrasive particles that are bad for nonstick coatings--and titanium or diamond particles don't protect the coatings from these abrasive particles.

 So if you want your nonstick cookware to last, don't use metal utensils, and don't put it in the dishwasher.

-To support this statement, notice that, even though Gotham Steel claims that their cookware is metal utensil safe, the utensils they include with their sets are not metal--they're plastic.
-In fact, if you read the fine print on all nonstick cookware manufacturer's sites, you'll find that the vast majority of them recommend using plastic or wooden utensils and washing their cookware by hand (even though they make very different claims in their advertisements).
+To support this statement, notice that, even though Gotham Steel claims that their cookware is metal utensil safe, the utensils they include with their sets are plastic.
+In fact, if you read the fine print on all nonstick cookware manufacturer's sites, you'll find that most recommend using plastic or wooden utensils and washing by hand.

-Additionally, you should never use more than medium heat on your nonstick cookware.
-Heat kills nonstick properties faster than anything else, so using low heat will get you the longest life out of your nonstick cookware.
-(And yes, this is true for both PTFE and ceramic nonstick pans.)
+Additionally, heat kills nonstick properties, so using low heat will get you the longest life out of your nonstick cookware (both PTFE and ceramic).

 back to top